Maid Salary in Singapore

 Employers also need to pay for a security bond, as well as bi-annual medical examinations for their foreign maids.

 To reduce costs associated with the hiring process itself, employers can undertake a direct hire (I.e., not going through an employment agency).
-This approach can also make the hiring process fairer, since agencies can charge helpers up to two months’ salary, while maids do not need to pay any placement fees in the case of a direct hire.
-This way, their helper is free to focus on her work and does not have to worry about paying back any placement-related loans.
+This approach can also make the hiring process fairer, since agencies can charge maids up to 2 months’ salary, while maids do not need to pay any placement fees in the case of a direct hire.
+This way, their maid is free to focus on her work and does not have to worry about paying back any placement-related loans.

 Handling the paperwork

-If the foreign domestic helper is currently in Singapore, the employer can do the entire work permit application without an agency (managing work permits – including applications and contract terminations – can be done on the Ministry of Manpower’s website).
+If the FDW is currently in Singapore, the employer can do the entire work permit application without an agency (managing work permits – including applications and contract terminations – can be done on the Ministry of Manpower’s website).

-There is no official employment contract requirement for employers of foreign domestic helpers.
+There is no official employment contract requirement for employers of FDWs.
 Generally speaking, the employment agency will draft a contract, but you can also do this yourself.
 Employers and domestic workers also need to sign a safety agreement.
-This agreement aims to ensure that employers and helpers understand the restrictions on cleaning the exteriors of windows.
+This agreement aims to ensure that employers and maids understand the restrictions on cleaning the exteriors of windows.